SeattleTestbed/ipinfo/README.md

 This will also produce files that contain latitude, longitude, and count information.
-For example, latlong.info just contains the rounded lat and long values w/ a count.   splatter is similar, but makes surrounding values larger as well so the points aren't so missible when graphed.
+For example, latlong.info just contains the rounded lat and long values w/ a count.
+twobytwo is similar, but plots points as a 2x2 so the points aren't so missible when graphed.  splatter increases this to 3x3.

 ## DRAWING LOCATION GRAPHS